dannym5783699/mplayerTetris/README.md

 Movement: Use the arrow keys to move shapes left, right, or down.

-Rotation: Press A to rotate left and D to rotate right.
+Rotation: Press up arrow key to rotate the shape.

 Starting the Game: The game begins immediately upon starting the program.
 Once starting the game, the start screen displays with option to enter player name, server ip, and port number.